-Public records requests should be directed to the City Auditor and Clerk: Pamela Nadalini: 941-954-4160.
+Public records requests should be directed to the Interim City Auditor and Clerk: Shayla Griggs: 941-954-4160.

 Comments posted by others do not reflect the opinions or policies of the City of Sarasota or its Departments.
 Comments posted by City employees are not intended as official policy statements unless the employee is authorized to speak on behalf of the City or Department.
 No endorsement of a commercial enterprise is intended by the inclusion of others’ comments on this page, the “liking” or “friending” of a commenter, or the inclusion of a link to another’s page or website.